ekaterinatao/Tutorial_projects/project_7/README.md

 **Briefing**
 - There is dataset.
 - We should perform descriptive analytics using QSL in Python (pandasql).
-- We should create own dataset using QSL in Python (sqlite3).
+- We should create own toy dataset using QSL in Python (sqlite3).
 - It's not allowed to use any other Python libraries (exept Pandas for reading data).

 **Skills**